bassmonkey620/Machine-Lab/finalProject/README.md

 ![The Traveller Sketch](https://github.com/bassmonkey620/Machine-Lab/blob/master/finalProject/referenceMedia/finalProject_travellerTheme_sketch.jpg)

+This wilderness backpacker hikes up a hill.
+Their leggs move left and right and their forearms arms move up and down to simulate walking.
+This mechanism might work two ways.
+In one version, the backpacker hikes up the mountain over the entire hour, and when the reach the top a celebratory sound plays.
+In another version, the backpacker hikes up the mountain, reaches it at the half hour mark, and then hikes down the other side over the second half of the hour.

 #### Apocoalypse ####
 Mechanisms depict different versions of the end of the world, such as nuclear war, famine, overpopulation, sun flare, etc. This could a similar clock to idea 1, but it could also be a build up at 15 minute intervals to a different cataclysm event every hour.